Cobb (film): Plot

-After a long night of drinking when his own personal life begins to unravel, Stump passes out.
-Cobb discovers his notes for the no-punches-pulled version, bringing on an epic explosion.
+After a long night of drinking, Stump passes out.
+Cobb accidentally discovers Stump's notes for the no-punches-pulled version, bringing on an epic explosion.

-Betrayed, Cobb prepares to shoot himself with one of his guns when he suddenly begins to cough up blood and is taken to a hospital, where he wields his gun and treats doctors and nurses as harshly as he has everyone else.
-Stump meets up with him at the hospital where Cobb begrudgingly gives Stump permission to tell the true story, even admitting he respects Stump for "beating" him, in a sense, by fooling Cobb the whole time about his true intentions.
-Before Stump leaves, Cobb only asks the writer to remember that "The desire for glory is not a sin."
+As he aims his pistol in his mouth to kill himself, Cobb begins to seriously cough up blood and is taken to a hospital.
+Stump, waking up to discover Cobb saw the notes and knows the truth, finds Cobb at the hospital wielding a gun and treating doctors and nurses as harshly as he has everyone else.
+Cobb begrudgingly gives Stump his blessing to continue with the warts-and-all version.
+He even admits he respects the sportswriter for managing to "beat" him, in a sense, by fooling Cobb about his real intentions.
+Cobb's parting request to the sportswriter is to remember, "The desire for glory is not a sin."